icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 DNS1=8.8.8.8     # use google as nameserver

 ```

-______
+## Reboot to static IP : STEP 9 :

-9. From here you can reboot the system to use a static IP and then log into the remote system from host with ssh as
+From here you can reboot the system to use a static IP and then log into the remote system from host with ssh as
    user we made with admin access.
 This makes tutorial cut and paste easier with local terminal.

 ```